How to Deal With Labor Law Compliance Using Overtime Alerts & Custom Breaks

 For example, take sandwich giant Subway.
 The extra-lean margins they were known for proved to be too thin to maintain and ultimately forced them to close over a thousand locations from 2016 to 2017.
 California and Washington Subway franchisees have shared that minimum wage increases, paired with the demand for deep discounts on menu items, have caused worrisome damage to their margins and labor budgets.

-Industry-wide changes like the ones coming to light in 2018 require restaurateurs to be nimble and proactive with budgeting and scheduling.
+Industry-wide changes like the ones coming to light in 2018 require restaurateurs to be nimble and proactive with restaurant budgeting and scheduling.
 Preparedness will be what keeps restaurants afloat and compliant, and it’ll also be what keeps labor costs under control and profits—and ultimately businesses—intact.

 7shifts Helps with Labor Law Compliance